RitikaIGDTUW/Sashakt-Sathi/README.md

 ## About the Project
 **Sashakt Saathi** is a digital platform developed to empower women facing abuse by:
 - Offering **personalized legal information** based on individual circumstances.
-- Providing **targeted legal assistance** through the use of machine learning algorithms.
+- Providing **targeted legal assistance** to victims suffered from specific type of violence
 - Focusing on four types of abuse: **Physical**, **Sexual**, **Emotional**, and **Financial**.
 - Enhancing legal literacy, safety, and empowerment among women.